EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 jdoe@egi.eu | wenmr_user          | 2021/09/14 23:54
 ```

-As a result of this command, several operations are accomplished:

-* A long user proxy (with the length of the validity of the certificate) is
+As a result of this command a user proxy with the same validity period of the
-uploaded to the DIRAC ProxyManager service
+certificate is uploaded to the DIRAC ProxyManager service.

 For checking the details of you proxy, run the following command: